 To protect your system from hackers, your firewall and antivirus can restrict access from suspicious networks.
 However, sometimes these programs give false positives, labeling harmless networks as dangerous.

-Allow Network Access on Windows
+Allow Chrome on Windows Defender Firewall

 Windows Defender Firewall blocks unauthorized network traffic in and out of your device.
 It requires an authentic digital signature for any device or network that communicates with your device.

-- Open Run command (Windows + R) and enter control.
+- Open Run (Windows + R).
+Type

 - Click on Allow an app or feature through Windows Defender Firewall.